spencerjbeckwith/bionicle/README.md

     Komau - mind control
         Passive:
         Active: can enrage low-level creatures

-Eh... do we need a battle system that impelements your position in a battle?
-For example, whether or not you're detected by an enemy or whether or not they see you as hostile

-I dunno.
-How does multiplayer play in?

-You have to decide: make it an MMO, or a local-play sort of thing?
-An MMO is a bit much to work on Does this even need to be multiplayer?
-I mean... single-player would be easier.
-But managing six toa at once would be a total headache.
-That's too much of a toolset.
-It'd be easier if each player only manages one Toa and fights alongside several others... so how do we promote teamwork among team members?
-- Provide several possible battle options you can sacrifice your turn in order to support your teammates:
-    - Protect - take all single-target attacks for an ally this turn
-    - ?...

-The idea behind all this is that the harder the battle, the more players have to depend on one another.
-It's unlikely they'll have every mask, element or item at their disposal - and as characters have different inventories, it'll be a matter of preserving your own personal goods for the sake of the team.
-UNITY
-Each Toa can only have one element, and that element has a limited moveset, too.
-So each element has different moves that are meant to complement one another
-Ultimate form of UNITY is to fuse with your teammates once you reach a high enough level - to become a TOA KAITA and control it together.
-DUTY - the quests you're fulfilling
-DESTINY - completing the game. yeah, that's cool.

-Design goal: make each character player-independent, but encourage players to depend on each other and cooperate as much as they possibly can.
-Keep enemies varied in their attacking styles and what is necessary to defeat them - and pull out some twists on them, too.
-But keep them defeatable.
+    Etc.

+## Elements
+Different attacks may use different elements.
+Elemental attacks or special moves may have their damage multiplied, depending on the element of their target.

-FIRE: Specializes in destroying foes with a mix of power and attrition
+- FIRE: Specializes in destroying foes with a mix of power and attrition
-    - Scorch: Apply a burn condition
+    - Scorch: Apply a burn condition.
-    - Flamethrower: Attack a foe with a chance to burn.
+    - Flamethrower: Attack a foe with fire, with a chance to burn.
-    - Invigorate: Increase an ally's attack and elemental attack
+    - Invigorate: Increase an ally's attack and special attack.
-STONE: Specializes in hard-hitting attacks that use physical defense.
+- STONE: Specializes in hard-hitting attacks that use physical defense.
-    - Boulder: Attack a foe with a chance to confuse.
+    - Boulder: Attack a foe with stone, with a chance to confuse.
-    - Guard: Increase an ally's defense and elemental defense
+    - Guard: Increase an ally's defense and special defense.
-EARTH: Specializes in area-of-effect attacks to deal widespread damage
+- EARTH: Specializes in area-of-effect attacks to deal widespread damage
-    - Earthquake: Attack all foes.
+    - Earthquake: Attack all foes with earth.
-    - Soothe: Minor healing on an ally
+    - Soothe: Minor healing on an ally.
-ICE: Specializes in support and afflicting status ailments
+- ICE: Specializes in support and afflicting status ailments
-    - Freeze: Apply a freeze condition
+    - Freeze: Apply a freeze condition.
-    - Confuse: Apply a confuse condition
+    - Confuse: Apply a confuse condition.
     - Impale: Attack a foe with ice.
-AIR: Specializes in speedy attacks and boosting the party
+- AIR: Specializes in speedy attacks and boosting the party
     - Gust: Attack a foe with air.
     - Float: Increase an ally's evasion
+    - Cleanse: Cure an ally's condition.
-WATER: Specializes in healing and powering-up the party
+- WATER: Specializes in healing, taking hits, and powering-up the party
     - Heal: Minor healing on an ally

 Etc. etc... more moves.
 Point is, every element has a certain moveset that is learned on level up.
+No moveset alone is sufficient - multiple players are needed, or you're gonna have a very hard time.

 Enemies can have more than one element, and their moveset is independent of what their element is - they also have access to more elements and moves than the Toa do.

 # Technical Info